Daring Game

 Daring Game is a 1968 action drama film, starring Lloyd Bridges and Nico Minardos, filmed at the Ivan Tors studio in Miami and in the Bahamas.
 The working title was The Unkillables.

-The films features a team of adventurers and martial artists who are hired to rescue a captured scientist.
+The film features a team of adventurers and martial artists who are hired to rescue a captured scientist.
 The scientist is held prisoner by a dictator.

 Plot

 Survival Devices, Inc., is an organization that employs a team of adventurers known as "the Flying Fish" who are adept in sky diving, scuba diving and martial arts.
 They are engaged to rescue a captured scientist imprisoned on a Caribbean island by a dictator.

 The team parachutes off the coast of the island in a HALO jump and establishes an inflatable underwater basecamp in an "Instant Underwater Habitat" or "Igloo".